 Further reading: Institute for Human Rights and Business (2018), “Recruitment Fees.”

-Migrant workers in the apparel sector in Malaysia pay up to US$4,300 in recruitment fees.
+Migrant workers in the apparel sector in Malaysia pay up to US$4,300 in recruitment fees, which equates to more than a year’s salary.
 More than US$1.7 million in fees had been reimbursed to workers (or scheduled to be paid back).

 Migrant workers at a supplier of an apparel brand in Thailand paid more $500 in recruitment fees, more than five times the amount allowed by Thai law (ca. US$90).

 An ILO survey among migrant workers in Thailand found that workers in the agricultural sector on average had to pay US$431 in recruitment fees.
 This is significantly higher than the average monthly salary, at US$240.